BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Ocean-Boulevard.md

 </p>

 <p>
-Sometimes I'd walk right on the sand: sometimes closer to the water and sometimes further away, toward the seawall.
+Sometimes I'd walk right on the sand, rather than on the sidewalk above.
 </p>

 <p>